roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  "It was a thong," Miles corrected matter-of-factly, "and yes, it ripped unfortunately.
 I apologize if it offends anyone here, but pulled and strained muscles are nothing to mess around with.
 If you're too immature to handle the site of adult woman receiving medical care, I feel sorry for you."

  Miles' speech was condescending and arrogant, delivered in a mocking tone that he found funny.
 The other men seemed to appreciate it to.
 It shut the woman up as she just looked away, forcing her husband to look away too, even though he clearly didn't want to.
 It bothered Cori a little bit, reminding her of how cold and mean-spirited these guys could be.
 They hadn't been that way with her yet, but she had maintained the right attitude, not giving them reason to be.
 And, she thought, even though they had shown no respect for the boundaries she set on Day One, maybe she had earned just enough respect so far to keep them from becoming mean or violent with her.
 She hoped that was the case.
-Report_Story #4